apigee-labs/rapier/README.md

 title | `string` | The title of the API.
 Dublin Core title.
 The default is 'untitled' version | `string` | The version of the API.
+The default is 'initial' entities | [Entities](#entities) | The entities of the API. non_entites | [Entities](#entities) | Resources of the API that are not full entities.
+They do not define an interface of HTTP requests.
+Examples are JSON Schemas that are only used in allOf constraints, and collection_resources.
+Collection resources fall in this category, because they do not define an independent interface - they are just elements of an interface that is defined by the dirrent relationships that reference them.
-The default is 'initial' entities | [Entities](#entities) | The entities of the API. consumes | `array` of [Media Type](media_type) | The media-types that may be used by clients when providing data in POST and PUT requests.
+consumes | `array` of [Media Type](media_type) | The media-types that may be used by clients when providing data in POST and PUT requests.
 The valid values for the Content-Type HTTP header in those requests.
 May also be specified as a single string, which is interpreted as a space-delimited list.
 This value can be overridden at a relationship level produces | `array` of [Media Type](media_type) | The media-types that clients can request from the server in GET, POST, PUT, PATCH and DELETE requests.
 The valid values for the Accept HTTP header in those requests.
 May also be specified as a single string, which is interpreted as a space-delimited list.
 This value can be overridden at a relationship level